hpique/SwiftSingleton/README.md

 SwiftSingleton
 ==============

 An exploration of the Singleton pattern in Swift.
 All approaches below support lazy initialization and thread safety.
-Or so it seems.

 Issues and pull requests welcome.